 Everybody involved in fan fiction seems to be convinced that that the two rules for staying out of trouble are publishing a disclaimer and not charging for your work.
 This couldn’t be farther from the truth.
 No author is required to allow others to publish stories set in the fictional world they created, or use characters they created.

 There is no exception in copyright law for fan fiction, disclaimer or not.
 No exception for kids.
 No exception for writers who don’t get paid.
 The fan fiction phenomena exists because the rights holders allow it to exist, and any rights holder can change his or her mind at any time and force the removal of infringing content.
+(There is a growing acceptance that “transformative works” based on a work under copyright are acceptable as long as they are non-commercial.
+For details on the specific tests a transformative work must pass, click here.)

 A second common belief about disclaimers is that they somehow allow you to use anything you like from the original author’s work.
 Dozens of fan fiction writers have each published 6 or 7 novels that retell the Harry Potter stories (lifting whole chapters of Rowling’s novels in the process) with plot twists such as Harry’s parents surviving Voldemort’s original attack, Harry being short for “Harriett”, Snape adopting Harry, Harry having a new best friend so that the “Golden Trio” becomes a quartet, or Sirius surviving and becoming Harry’s guardian.